lukadvisor/TGI_scripts/README.md

 Currently, it seems that two of the sources (carrefour and walmart) use this method - therefore, the scripts for these two sources may stop running after a certain amount of data has been crawled.
 In order to avoid that, please consider using a VPN (temporary solution, as it allows to use 1 IP only) or a rotational proxy to keep changing IP address (best solution, but more expensive).

-## LIST OF UPDATES (Check this section often, some crawlers may not work without updates!)
+## UPDATES)

-Updates to the scripts may be needed periodically, as the structure of the websites to crawl may change from time to time and new protection may be added.
-Whenever an update is released, it will be listed below.
-After the release of an update, please download the up-to-date version of the package with:
+Updates to the scripts are released periodically, as the structure of the websites to crawl may change from time to time and new protections may be added.
+In order to always have the up-to-date version of the scripts, please run:
 ```shell script
 git pull
 ```